free worksheets » | English | Hungarian uc | French | Malay uc | Romanian | Bulgarian | Dutch | Arabic | Mandarin » |

 Instead of poring over your notes solidly for 3 hours, if you split the time up into 50 minute segments, you will actually remember more during your learning periods.

-"Brilliant," I hear you exclaim, "but what about being able to recall this information after I have learnt it?"
+"Brilliant," I hear you exclaim, "but what about being able to recall this information after I have learned it?"
 That is a good point.
 Can you imagine only having to learn something once and then have the ability to recall it whenever you wanted?
 Sounds too good to be true?

 Well, it is possible but it does require a little effort.
 Let's imagine that you went to a class, listened to the teacher, took your notes and at the end of the lesson threw your notebook into your bag.
-How much information do you think you would remember about what you learnt by the end of the following day?
-Well a chap called Ebbinghaus proved that within 1-2 days, we forget about 80% of what we have learnt.
+How much information do you think you would remember about what you learned by the end of the following day?
+Well a chap called Ebbinghaus proved that within 1-2 days, we forget about 80% of what we have learned.
 That seems quite a waste doesn't it?
 There is a way to overcome that problem.

 At the end of an hour's learning, your mind integrates the information that you have just studied so that your ability to recall it actually rises, peaks after about 10 minutes and then falls off dramatically.
-Now if you review what you have learnt at that 10 minute point, you will reinforce the information at its strongest in your mind.
+Now if you review what you have learned at that 10 minute point, you will reinforce the information at its strongest in your mind.
 (I will be writing about a suitable note taking technique to allow you to do this in future articles, so just bear with me).

 Your ability to recall this information will remain at a high point for about a day before it begins to drop off rapidly.
-So it is a good idea to review what you have learnt again after a day.
-This second review will mean that your ability to recall what you have learnt will remain for about a week before it begins to tail off again so guess what we do after a week?
+So it is a good idea to review what you have learned again after a day.
+This second review will mean that your ability to recall what you have learned will remain for about a week before it begins to tail off again so guess what we do after a week?
 Full marks to those who think we should review again.

 If you are worried about all these reviews, don't be because with the right note taking technique, each review will only take a couple of minutes.
 After this third review your recall will last for about a month at which your fourth review will keep the information accessible by you for up to 6 months.
 A fifth review after 6 months will meant that the information is firmly logged in your long-term memory.